scott2291/GORKY-Final-Project/Proposal_README.md

 The following seven reference genomes were previously aligned by the former student who conducted a similar analysis.
 I plan to use these same genomes for my analysis:

+1. pected to have GORKY deletion
-1. Heinz 1706 SL2.5
+    - Used instead of LA2213 (donor parent) because this genome was unavailable Heinz 1706 SL2.5
 2. Heinz 1706 SL3.0
 3. Heinz 1706 SL4.0
 4. EA03058
-    - Expected to have GORKY deletion
-    - Used instead of LA2213 (donor parent) because this genome was unavailable at the time of assembly
+    - Exat the time of assembly
 5. M82
     - similar to processing type donor parent, OH8243
 6. OH8245